Farama-Foundation/ViZDoom/doc/Building.md

 pip3 install numpy
 # or install Anaconda 3 and add it to PATH

-# Lua binding dependencies
-sudo apt-get install liblua5.1-dev
-# Lua shipped with Torch can be used instead, so it isn't needed if installing via LuaRocks

 # Julia dependencies
 sudo apt-get install julia
 julia